My Garden – 2015 to Present

 Friends have asked for a pictorial history of how my property has evolved.
 This first photo (immediately at left) shows the house in May 2015.
 Forty end-of-life pines were taken down in August 2014 and the foundation was poured at the end of September.
 The core house (amazingly, this is a modular home) was erected on October 9, 2014.
 However, putting modules in place was just the beginning of a process that involved building a garage and porches, plus finishing much of the interior of the house, which took until April 2015.
 During the intervening seven months, cranes and trucks regularly compressed the rocks and soil into a lifeless pancake.
 That was when I realized that the ‘soil’ was worthless ‘builder’s crud’ which would need to be removed before landscaping could commence.
 In May 2015, I began transforming the half-acre of plant-able area around the house.

 Here is the garden at the end of August 2015 (left) and 2016 (right).
-The photo at the top of the page shows the Summer 2019 and 2020 status.
+The photo at the top of the page shows the garden as it appears now.
 While we’ve continued to add and replace shrubs and perennials (always using natives).
-This year – 2023 – will primarily be a year of allowing existing perennials to ‘fill in’ spaces.
+This year – 2024 – will primarily be a year of allowing existing perennials to ‘fill in’ spaces.
 The photo at the bottom of the page shows the front of the property on May 31, 2018.

 I recognize this is not everyone’s idea of ‘the perfect garden’: a home with children needs a lawn or other play area and even perennials need maintenance.
 We designed our ‘retirement dream home’ to be one that we could ‘age’ into gracefully without retrofitting.
 The garden is designed on the same principles.
 There is no grass to mow or need to edge.
 As the garden fills in, its maintenance requirements will decrease.
 In the meantime, though, the garden is a delight to neighborhood children because it is alive with birds, bees, and butterflies.
 There is always something in bloom.
 It may not be perfect for everyone, but it is perfect for us.